 What to Say when you Have a 'Big Ask'

-Last month in our relational community (the Connection Depot), we started a 2-part series on What to Say when you have a ‘Big Ask’, or a big request to make of your partner, a work colleague or family member.
+Although our life and relationships are pretty much a continuous exchange of small gives and takes, occasionally life throws us a curveball or we have a ‘Big Ask’, or a big request to make of your partner, a work colleague or family member.
 ‘Big Asks’ are more than just the usual quick, easy, 'favor'.
 And they can include situations like:

 What we’ll cover: